 This Week in the Civil War

-This Week in The Civil War, for week of Sunday, June 16: Fighting in Virginia's Shenandoah Valley.
+This Week in The Civil War for Sunday, Nov.
+16: Sherman's March to the Sea.

 Union forces had occupied Atlanta for more than two months when Union Gen. William Sherman departed in mid-November 1864 on the so-called March to the Sea - a campaign to capture Savannah, Georgia.
 As Sherman's federal forces advanced, the troops destroyed buildings, businesses, and property in their path, a "scorched earth" policy that angered and also demoralized Southerners.
 Sherman split his roughly 60,000 troops into two wings and the two groups kept miles apart as they crossed Georgia, raiding farms and plantations and occasionally clashing with Confederates along the route.